 Borrowers with less than perfect credit need to be aware of how subprime lenders will look at the income from a second job.

-The minimum monthly income requirements for credit-challenged car buyers varies by lender, but it typically ranges anywhere from $1,500 to $1,800 in gross (before taxes) wages.
-Everything else being equal, the higher the income, the better an applicant’s chances are for an approval.
+The minimum monthly income requirement for credit-challenged car buyers varies by lender, but it typically is around $1,500 to $2,500 in gross (before taxes) wages.
+Everything else being equal, the higher the income, the better a borrower's chances are for an approval.

 More income also comes with other benefits including:

-So with all these advantages, what lender requirements must be met in order to add the income from a part-time job to an applicant's regular income?
+With all these advantages, what lender requirements must be met in order to add the income from a part-time job to a person's regular income?

-In order for a subprime lender to consider part-time income, it must be consistent and the borrower must be able to prove this as well as the amount.
-Consistency means applicants typically must show that they have been receiving this income for at least a year.
-In order to be able to prove the amount, applicants must be able to produce pay stubs, 1099 forms or bank statements (showing deposits on a regular basis).
+In order for a subprime lender to consider part-time income, it must be consistent, meet the lender's job history requirements, and the borrower must be able to prove this as well as the amount.
+Consistency means borrowers typically must show that they have been receiving this income for at least six months to a year.
+In order to be able to prove the amount, consumers generally must be able to produce pay stubs or 1099 forms.

-Lenders will also typically give more weight if the additional income is from the same field of work – for instance, someone in a skilled trade that also regularly does this work on the side or an applicant who works for a software company that also does programming on the side.
+Lenders will also typically give more weight if the additional income is from the same field of work – for instance, someone in a skilled trade that also regularly does this work on the side, or who works for a software company that also does programming on the side.

-There is also one more thing to consider: not all subprime lenders will necessarily consider a part-time job as additional income (which is why they must explain the combined income on the application when interviewed by the dealer).
+There's also one more thing to consider: not all subprime lenders will necessarily consider a part-time job as additional income.
+This is why they must explain the combined income on the application when interviewed by the dealer.

 The Bottom Line